ufo-github/ponyfoo/posts/bestpractices.md

 > Do you have any analytics telling you a significant portion of your customer-base runs around in naked browsers with no JavaScript?
 > _Analize your audience_, and figure out _their_ needs.

 The problem with progressive enhancement, is that, even though it looks good on paper, it doesn't really provide much added value to your solutions.
-Unless you really have _a need_ for progressive enhancement, I'd tell you to take it with a pinch of salt.
+Unless you really have _a need_ for progressive enhancement, I'd tell you to take it _with a pinch of salt_.